How to protect your personal information online

-- Forward phishing emails to email@example.com – and to the organization impersonated in the email.
+- Forward phishing emails to the Federal Trade Commission at firstname.lastname@example.org – and to the organization impersonated in the email.
 Your report is most effective when you include the full email header, but most email programs hide this information.
-To ensure the header is included, search the name of your email service with “full email header” into your favorite search engine.

 - File a report with the Federal Trade Commission at FTC.gov/complaint , opens new window.

-- You can also report phishing email to firstname.lastname@example.org.
-The Anti-Phishing Working Group – which includes ISPs, security vendors, financial institutions and law enforcement agencies – uses these reports to fight phishing.
+- You can also report phishing email to email@example.com.
+The Anti-Phishing Working Group – which includes internet service providers, security vendors, financial institutions and law enforcement agencies – uses these reports to fight phishing.